codeAligned/report/README.md

 ## Contact information

-For personal feedback or questions feel free to contact me via the mail address, which is mentioned on my [Github profile](link (https://github.com/tamzi).
-If you have found any bugs or want to post a feature request please use the [bugtracker](https://github.com/tamzi/ReadMe-MasterTemplates/issues) to report them.
+For:
+ - personal feedback or questions
+ - any bugs found
+ - Posting a feature request

+ please use the [bugtracker](https://github.com/tamzi/report/issues) to report them.